-Handwriting can make studying more effective and experts laud the mental health benefits of journaling, and of journaling about gratitude in particular.
+Handwriting can make studying more effective, and experts laud the mental health benefits of journaling, and of journaling about gratitude in particular.
 According to the Mayo Clinic, reducing screen time can help you lose weight, improve your health and relationships, free up time to try new things, and put you in a better mood.

 Ease of Writing

-The Livescribe Symphony, Neo M1+, and Bamboo Spark are next in line.
-All are round, like regular pens.
-As such, they are easy to hold.
+The Rocketbook works very well in this regard.
+It's as simple to use as a regular marker.
+As a bonus, you don't have to worry about this one getting wet, breaking, or holding a charge.
+The Livescribe Symphony and Neo M1+ are next in line.
+They are round, like regular pens, and easy to hold.
 Of them, the finish on the Symphony is the most pleasant.
-The problem with these pens being round, is that it's easier to let the sensor in the pen rotate sideways or upside down, making it less accurate.
-(This seemed to be less a problem for the Symphony.)
+The problem with these pens being round is that it's easier to let the sensor in the pen rotate sideways or upside-down, making it less accurate.
+This seemed to be less of a problem for the Symphony in our use.

 Is the App User-Friendly?

 Between syncing to pens, uploading notes taken offline, editing and sharing files with friends and cloud storage services — we put each smart pen's app through its paces to find out which is the easiest to navigate.
 All of the app-based pens provide tools for you to edit your text and images.
-It's a fun and useful feature that works well in our award winning field.
+It's a fun and useful feature that works well in our award-winning field.

 If you get into the habit of plugging your pen into your commuter in between meetings or lectures, you won't have to worry much about battery life.
 If you need your pen to last through long days with few breaks, it may be very important to you.